cutterbl/angularjs-component-preso/README.md

 # [Components in Angular 1.5](http://prezi.com/zsjz4kuliv_s/?utm_campaign=share&utm_medium=copy&rc=ex0share)
-A presentation on building and using AngularJS components
+A presentation (linked in the title above) on building and using AngularJS components

 Angular 1.5 introduces a new paradigm, in Angular development, by shifting reusable display bits to “Components”.
 Angular Components replace many traditional Directives, while continuing to provide a rich ecosystem for handling